agni-llama/abdm-fhir-converter/Readme.md

 ## Introduction
-This project provides a FHIR (Fast Healthcare Interoperability Resources) converter compliant with the Ayushman Bharat Digital Mission (ABDM) standards, as outlined by the National Resource Centre for EHR Standards (NRCeS) in India.
-It aims to facilitate the seamless conversion of healthcare data into FHIR-compliant formats, ensuring interoperability and accessibility across different healthcare systems in India.

-## Features
-**Compliance with ABDM**: Adheres to the FHIR profiles and standards specified for the ABDM ecosystem.

-**Wide Coverage**: Supports a broad range of healthcare data types, including patient records, clinical notes, and lab reports.

-## Introduction
 This project provides a FHIR (Fast Healthcare Interoperability Resources) converter compliant with the Ayushman Bharat Digital Mission (ABDM) standards, as outlined by the National Resource Centre for EHR Standards ([NRCeS](https://nrces.in/)) in India.
 It aims to facilitate the seamless conversion of healthcare data into FHIR-compliant formats, ensuring interoperability and accessibility across different healthcare systems in India.

 For more information on ABDM FHIR profiles, visit the [ABDM FHIR Implementation Guide](https://nrces.in/ndhm/fhir/r4/profiles.html).